Will cabovers make a comeback to the trucking industry?

 What is a Cabover Truck?

-Cabover trucks, also known as Cab Over Engine (COE) trucks, are an old-school style of semi-truck.
+Cabover trucks, also known as Cab Over Engine (COE) trucks, are a style of truck that has been around for many years.

-They gained a lot of popularity between the 1940’s and 1970’s because you could utilize more cargo space by reducing the Bumper to Back of Cab (BBC) ratio.
+They gained a lot of popularity between the 1940’s and 1970’s because it was possible to utilize more cargo space by reducing the Bumper to Back of Cab (BBC) ratio.

 Will Cabovers Ever Come Back into the North American Trucking Industry?

-But there are some major drawbacks to the cabover that could keep them as a nostalgic throw-back rather than a comeback kid.
+There are several major drawbacks to the cabover that could keep them as a nostalgic throw-back rather than a comeback kid.

-I compared a few of them and with a double bunk cabover you could basically run on a 155-inch wheelbase.
+I compared a few of them and with a double bunk cabover you could basically run on a 155″ wheelbase.
 That’s pretty damn short.

 With a cabover, one of the problems is that the engine is a lot harder to access than it is with a curb sniffer.